tldr-pages/tldr/pages/debsecan.md

 > A tool to list vulnerabilities on a particular Debian installation.
 > More information: https://gitlab.com/fweimer/debsecan.

-- List vulnerable installed packages on current host:
+- List vulnerable installed packages on the current host:

 `debsecan`